diggerino/digio/README.md

 digio
 =====
 ## Description
-Digio is a lightweight and robust command-line interface (CLI) built around the [digio-api](https://www.npmjs.org/package/digio-api) library.
+Digio is a lightweight and robust command-line interface (CLI) built around the [digio-api](https://www.npmjs.org/package/digio-api) library and is written in NodeJS.
 Digio is fully compatible with the DigitalOcean API v2.0, supporting all exposed API methods.

 For detailed description and requirements of the different command arguments, see the official DigitalOcean API v2.0 documentation at https://developers.digitalocean.com